 Fly a Kite for Sight

-A short time outside each day may help reduce the incidence of Near Sightedness (Myopia).
+A short time outside each day may help reduce the incidence of myopia (short sightedness).

 Evidence shows that sunlight has special properties beneficial to eye health.
-Specifically that sunshine helps protect young eyes against Near Sightedness, a common problem in children.
+Specifically that sunshine helps protect young eyes against myopia, a common problem in children.

 Although the quality of light and nutrition also play roles in eye health, it is important that we spend a little time outside each day.
 This is best done in the morning to avoid eye and skin damage caused by excess exposure to UV light.